ikoniqoz/nitrodocs/content/reference/upgrade-guides/upgrade-1-3-to-2-0.md

 # Upgrading 1.3 to 2.0

-The following instructions are for users upgrading from PyroCMS 1.3 to PyroCMS 2.0.
+The following instructions are for users upgrading from NitroCMS 1.3 to NitroCMS 2.0.

 </div>
 <div class="doc_content">